actris/data-management-plan/DMP/initial-DMP.md

 #### Outline of data life cycle (workflow and workflow diagram)

-Detail on the data life cycle and workflow (workflow diagrams for data production) for remote sensing observations can be found in Appendix 5: ACTRIS cloud remote sensing  data lifecycle and workflow (draft).
+Details on the data life cycle and workflow (workflow diagrams for data production) for remote sensing observations can be found in [Appendix 5: ACTRIS cloud remote sensing  data lifecycle and workflow (draft)](https://github.com/actris/data-management-plan/blob/master/DMP/initial-DMP.md#appendix-5-actris-cloud-remote-sensing-data-centre-unit-clu-data-life-cycle-and-workflow-diagram).

 ### 3.4 ACTRIS trace gases remote sensing data centre unit (GRES)

-The GRES data centre unit provides data curation service for reactive trace gases remote sensing data, added values products, standardized process for data submission and QC.
-Trace gases remote sensing data are necessary to monitor the evolution of atmospheric composition in relation to air quality, climate change and ozone depletion issues.
+The GRES data centre unit provides data curation service for reactive trace gases remote sensing data, **ADD: new text, see issue and comment have this consistent with the other units.**

 #### Description of the ACTRIS-GRES unit
-Trace gases remote sensing data produced are organized within one unique database and are issued from measurements using three types of instruments located at different observatory stations.
-The three types of instruments are:

--   FTIR: Fourier Transform Infra-Red Spectrometry,
--   UVVIS including UV-VIS zenith-sky or UVVIS ZS and UVVIS MAXDOAS (Multi-AXis Differential Optical Absorption Spectroscopy  instruments),
--   LIDAR DIAL: Differential Absorption Lidar.

-This database provides access to level 2b and level 3 data of trace gases profiles (O3) or columns (O3, C2H6, HCHO, NO2, NH3 …).
-The level 2b data are produced from the consolidation of level 2a data using quality assurance and quality control procedures.
-The level 3 data are produced from level 2b data, trace gas profiles or columns, and correspond to monthly averaged climatologies as well as coincident data with satellite overpasses.
+The ACTRIS trace gases remote sensing data centre unit making use of AERIS database.
+Reactive trace gas remote sensing data submitted to ACTRIS need to be submitted as level 2 data following the GEOMS data format (Generic Earth Observation Metadata Standard, http://www.ndsc.ncep.noaa.gov/data/formats) and the appropriate GEOMS template for FTIR, UVVIS and LIDAR measurements.

+For data access and download, the level 2 and level 3 data are be converted in NetCDF4 format following the CF (Climate Forecast) conventions.

 #### The types and formats of data generated/collected
 The ACTRIS trace gases remote sensing data centre unit is supported by AERIS database.
 All providers will submit level 2 data following the GEOMS data format (Generic Earth Observation Metadata Standard, http://www.ndsc.ncep.noaa.gov/data/formats) and following the appropriate GEOMS template for FTIR, UVVIS and LIDAR measurements.
 The GEOMS data format allows the necessary requirements to setup the ACTRIS data curation service for trace gas remote sensing data.